It’s never too early to start prepping for college! Here’s some advice I wish I knew earlier when I started high school.

-Start taking the ACT when you are in the 9th or 10th grade.
+Start taking the ACT when you are in 9th or 10th grade.
 Do not wait until your senior year of high school to do so.
-This will be a huge burden on your shoulders especially since getting scholarships on the federal level is becoming a bit harder.
-It is important to have a high ACT score so that you can qualify for a good, hefty scholarship that will help you with tuition (at the least).
+This will be a huge burden on your shoulders, especially since getting scholarships on the federal level has become a bit harder.
+It’s important to have a high ACT score, although this might change, but you may qualify for a good scholarship that will help you with your college tuition later on.

 Make a list of schools that you are interested in.
-Be confident in the schools that you have chosen.
-Look into the majors that they offer and make a choice around that.
-Look into the student diversity.
-Look into the scholarships the school has to offer, and the opportunities that could span from it after completing your degree.
-If it is something that you have personally gravitated towards, then take a tour of the school.
+Be confident in the schools that you have chosen and look into the majors that they offer and make your decision around that.
+Research the student diversity, see what scholarships the school has to offer and the opportunities that could span from it after completing your degree.
+If it is something that you have personally gravitated towards, then take a tour of the school!

-In an article from www.grownandflown.com, they encourage students to “keep an open mind.”
-I agree with this because now that you are having to include elements such as finances, independence, and education it is important to keep a well versed amount of colleges and other opportunities open.
-There are many different ways to be successful so do not limit yourself to just one or two schools.
-Your parents are not tagging along with you for this experience, so work on catering this avenue to you and yourself only and build your happiness up from it.
+In an article from Grown & Flown, the site encourages students to, “Keep an open mind,” and I agree with this because now that you are having to include financial elements, your independence, and your education, it’s important to keep a well-versed amount of colleges and other opportunities open.
+There are many different ways to be successful, so do not limit yourself to just one or two schools.
+Your parents are not tagging along with you for this experience, so work on catering this journey to you and yourself only, building your happiness up from it.

-Become close with some of your teachers now.
-Improve those bonds and make sure to add some insight on class discussions and in academic performance.
-This is important since teachers write letters of recommendation and could spearhead you into an arena that you could have only imagined, beforehand.
-This boosts your chances of getting into the school of your choice.
+Become close with some of your teachers now, improve those bonds and make sure to add some insight on class discussions and in academic performance – They will remember this!
+This is important since the teachers that write your letters of recommendation could spearhead you into an arena that you could have only imagined beforehand.
+It also boosts your chances of getting into the school of your choice.